ankitects/anki-manual/src/getting-started.md

 - **Basic (type in the answer)**\
   This is essentially "Basic", with an extra text box on the front where you can type your answer in.
-After flipping to the back, you can check and compare your input with the answer.
+After flipping to the back, you can check and compare your input with the actual answer.
 For details, see the [Checking Your Answer](templates/fields.md#checking-your-answer) section.

 - **Cloze**\
-  A note type which makes it easy to select text and turn it into a cloze deletion (e.g. "Humans landed on the moon in \[…​\]" → "Humans landed on the moon in 1969").
+  A note type which makes it easier to select text and turn it into a cloze deletion (e.g. "Humans landed on the moon in \[…​\]" → "Humans landed on the moon in 1969").
 For details, see the [cloze deletion](editing.md#cloze-deletion) section.